 @customers TABLE

-Next, we are inserting the records from the [MyEmployee Table] and [Department] table into the @customers table variable.
+Next, we insert the records from the [MyEmployee Table] and [Department] tables into the @customers table variable.

 INSERT INTO @customers SELECT